-Vegan Asparagus Tart from Jazzy Vegetarian’s Deliciously Vegan is a deliciously healthy dish to serve at a springtime brunch.
+Vegan Asparagus Tart is a deliciously healthy dish to serve at a springtime brunch.
 It’s great for breakfast on Easter Sunday, lunch on Mother’s Day, or anytime you’re craving breakfast for dinner!
-Like a crustless asparagus quiche or savory pie, this recipe is super easy to make.
-It’s vegan and gluten-free.
+Like a crustless asparagus quiche or savory pie, this tart made with just a few ingredients.
+This super easy recipe is from from Jazzy Vegetarian’s Deliciously Vegan, and it's vegan and gluten-free.

 Vegan Asparagus Tart